 Super Simple Holiday Activities: The Annual Christmas Bucket List

 Every year, we create a holiday bucket list.
-We include a couple bigger activities, such as going to see A Christmas Carol and a couple other favorite holiday events, but the majority of the items on our list are simple favorites.
+We include a couple of bigger activities, such as going to see A Christmas Carol and a couple of other favorite holiday events, but the majority of the items on our list are simple favorites.

 To give you an idea of what I’m talking about, here is our list from this year: